redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```

 ## Grant the Azure Disk Encryption Set access to Key Vault
-Use the *Azure Disk Encryption Set* you created in the prior steps and grant the resource access to the Azure Key Vault.
+Use the *Azure Disk Encryption Set* you created in the prior steps and grant the resource access to the Azure Key Vault:

 ```azurecli-interactive
 # Determine the Azure Disk Encryption Set AppId value and set it a variable